-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives, itching, peeling skin; difficult breathing; swelling of your face, lips, tongue, or throat.

-severe pain in your upper stomach spreading to your back, nausea and vomiting, fast heart rate;
+Stop taking metformin and saxagliptin and call your doctor right away if you have symptoms of pancreatitis: severe pain in your upper stomach spreading to your back, nausea and vomiting, loss of appetite, or fast heartbeats.

 pain or burning when you urinate; or

-Common side effects may include:
+Common side effects of metformin and saxagliptin may include:

 cold symptoms such as runny or stuffy nose, sneezing, sore throat.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Individualize dose based patient's current regimen, effectiveness, and tolerability; gradual dose titration of metformin is advised to reduce gastrointestinal side effects.